xbst/KUSBA/README.md

 ## Toolhead Mounts

 There are .STL files included for mounting the PCBs on various toolheads.
-If you wish to contribute a design, fork the project, add your design in a new folder, with a readme.md file in the folder, edit the readme.md file in the folder containing all designs, and create a pull request.
-Very similar to uploading a mod to the VoronUsers repo.
-STL files should be printable without supports (or include built-in supports), and should be oriented correctly.
+Feel free to create a PR or send me the STL files if you designed custom mounts.
 <br>
 ## YouTube